 - Magento no longer creates redundant objects when initializing a configurable product on the Category page.

 - You can now disable swatches for both the Catalog page and search results (quick or advanced).
-To disable swatches from these requests, disable Stores > Configuration > Catalog > Storefront > Show Swatches in Product List.
+To disable swatches from these requests, disable Stores > Settings > Configuration > Catalog > Storefront > Show Swatches in Product List.

 - The logic that Magento uses to validate swatch attributes has been optimized.

 - Magento now caches swatch data in the block cache, which improves the responsiveness of the configurable product pages.